Career Profile: Ben Laabs

 How did you make the transition from your Ph.D. research to your current research program?

 The transition from my Ph.D. was swift; one month after I defended, I was teaching my first class on the tenure-track and designing research projects for undergraduates.
 I relied heavily on the advice of others who graduated before me and had already started a teaching job at a similar liberal arts college.
 I was fortunate to join a department that had just moved into a new building with abundant lab space and offered a generous start-up package to help me get going.
 This minimized logistical problems and helped me set up a geochemistry lab similar to the one I had worked in during my Ph.D., giving me the opportunity to develop research that addressed questions related to my Ph.D. work.
 Building on my expertise from my Ph.D. worked well in my case.
 It allowed me to get started quickly without having to develop research projects in an unfamiliar area or subject, and it helped me secure external funds for research.
+Since then, my research has taken me into new subject areas (e.g., volcanology, paleoseismology) through new collaborations.
+Some of these have emerged naturally, others required some effort to initiate.
+Generally, I have found that bringing the tools and expertise of my research to new settings and problems in geology has been a great way to advance my research into new areas and to become an recognized expert in my field of study.

 An essential component of achieving tenure is finding or making an alignment of your teaching/research goals with the goals of your institution....
 How do your goals fit with those of your institution?
 Did you adjust your goals to achieve that fit?
 If so, how?